-Over the last several months, protests have erupted across the country related to police brutality against people of color.
-The Black Lives Matter movement is in the news every day—and even painted on the streets of cities nationwide.
+Last year, protests erupted across the country related to police brutality against people of color.
+The Black Lives Matter movement was in the news every day—and even painted on the streets of cities nationwide.

 Those events have focused the public criminal-justice-reform dialogue on avoiding violent first interactions between officers and individuals of color.
 However, those first interactions are not the only ones that are unjust.
 The criminal justice system’s pervasive problems with racism start before the first contact and continue through pleas, conviction, incarceration, release, and beyond.